 Cervical Radiculopathy

-Cervical radiculopathy is characterized by pain and/or sensorimotor deficits due to the compression of one or more cervical nerve roots.
-These nerves carry signals from the brain and spinal cord to muscles and organs throughout the body.
-A common cause of cervical radiculopathy is repetitive stress to the neck region.
-This type of injury typically happens over many days or weeks.
+A common cause of cervical radiculopathy is repetitive stress to the neck region, which typically happens over many days or weeks.
 Other causes include trauma, such as car accidents, sports injuries, and work-related injuries.
-It can result from various causes, such as disc herniation, degenerative changes in the spine, and arthritis, which causes pressure on the nerve roots.
+It can also result from various causes, such as disc herniation, degenerative changes in the spine, and arthritis, which causes pressure on the nerve roots.

 Cervical Radiculopathy Treatment